The Brand Continuum

 The first few times I saw this, I assumed it was circumstantial.
 But after enough years, and enough variations of the same decline, the pattern stopped looking like coincidence and started looking like structure.

-Different brands, different markets, same behavioural architecture.
-Not metaphor.
-Not theory.
-A repeating organisational reality that emerges whenever activity grows faster than comprehension.
+It’s a repeating organisational reality that emerges whenever activity grows faster than comprehension.

 Once you can see this, the progression into collapse is no longer mysterious.
 It becomes predictable, And in many cases, preventable.